 Great advances have been made in the last few years with 3D printer materials (the filament, or ‘ink’ for 3D printers).
-Because of advances in filament technology, and partnerships with 3D printer manufacturers, more materials and colours are now printable.
+Because of advanced 3D printer materials and technology, more materials and colours are now printable.

 We always recommend new users to start with PLA (poly acetic acid), as it’s easy to work with, safe for use anywhere and available in a wide range of colours.
-This maize-based bioplastic is the go-to material for 3D printer users, but there are so many more options now available.
+This maize-based bioplastic is the go-to material for 3D printer users, but there are now so many more options available in advanced 3d printer materials.
+Give them a try!

 Nylon is an industrial-grade impact and abrasion resistant material that’s used in manufacturing.
-It is durable, strong, has good flexibility and low friction and is corrosion resistant.
-It’s great for tools, functional prototypes and end-use parts.
+It is durable, strong, has good flexibility and low friction, and is corrosion resistant.
+As such, it’s great for tools, functional prototypes and end-use parts.

 - High strength-to-weight ratio